JWST Spectroscopy of a Blue Binary Cold Classical Kuiper Belt Object: Discussion

-From the figure, it is evident that the reflectance spectra of 2001~XR254 and 2016~BP81 generally lie within the range of spectral shapes attested across the broader \methanol-rich and \water-rich subclasses, respectively.
-The sample from \citet{pinillaalonso2025} includes five other red cold classicals (three of them binaries), all of which belong to the \methanol-rich compositional class, reinforcing our previous statement that 2001~XR254 is a red binary cold classical.
+From the figure, it is evident that the reflectance spectra of 2001~XR254 and 2016~BP81 are largely consistent with the range of spectral shapes attested across the organics- and \water-type compositional classes, respectively.
+In the case of 2001~XR254, all of its spectral properties---the steep spectral slope below 1.0~\um, the negative-sloped continuum between 1.2 and 2.5~\um, the presence of \methanol\ ice features, the overall shape of the broad 3~\um\ absorption, the clear presence of aliphatic organics, the shape of the $\nu_{3}$ \cotwo-ice band, and the profile of the CO-ice feature at 4.7~\um---are archetypal of the organics-type KBOs.
+In particular, the contribution of \methanol\ in the surface composition is a property that, while not shared by all organics-type KBOs, is only attested among members of that compositional class \citep[][]{brunetto2025}.
+We also note that the sample from \citet{pinillaalonso2025} includes five other red cold classicals (three of them binaries), all of which are organics-type KBOs, reinforcing our previous statement that 2001~XR254 is a red binary cold classical.
 Due to our stated focus on blue binaries in this paper, we do not consider 2001~XR254 in the following discussion.
-In the case of 2016~BP81, while its overall spectral profile is similar to that of the other \water-rich KBOs, the distinctive combination of the relatively deep 4.27-\um~\cotwo~band, the very weak 2-\um~\water-ice feature, and the absence of the 3.1-\um~\water-ice Fresnel peak appears to set it apart from the rest of its compositional class.
-Moreover, the reflectance level of the 2016~BP81 spectrum in the vicinity of 3.5~\um~is substantially lower than the values spanned by the other spectra, suggesting that the surface of 2016~BP81 is enriched in aliphatic organics relative to the typical \water-rich KBO.